jckeyes/kotlin-introduction/README.md

 Runs on JVM, Java interoperability, Support for high order functions and closures

 ## Similarities to Scala
-Large set of functional features
+Functional programming aspects

 ## Similarities to Swift
-Optionality, Syntax
+Optionality, concise syntax